Britain's Morrisons agrees to CD&R's $9.54 bln takeover offer - Up News Info

 CD&R’s agreed bid represents a 60% premium to Morrisons’ share price before takeover interest emerged in mid-June.

-Morrisons’ shares closed Thursday at 279.2 pence, indicating investors expected a higher offer.
+Morrisons’ shares closed on Thursday at 279.2 pence, indicating investors expected a higher offer.

-CD&R, which has former Tesco boss Terry Leahy as a senior adviser, had a 230 pence-a-share proposal worth 5.52 billion pounds rejected by Morrisons on June 17.
+CD&R, which has former Tesco boss Terry Leahy as a senior adviser, had a 5.52 billion pounds proposal rejected by Morrisons on June 17.

 Morrisons subsequently recommended a bid from Fortress worth 6.3 billion pounds, which was then raised after major shareholders, including Silchester, M&G and Hambro, indicated they wanted more.